strategineer/personal-website/content/blog/2025-01-23/index.md

 After one particular session, players had requested that I give them more loot and spread the love around so that every player character got something relevant for them, eventually.

-So, I put two and two together, confirming with Freeya's player that the item I had in mind for their character, a demonic summoning deck, would be interesting for him.
+So, I put two and two together, confirming with Freeya's player that the item I had in mind for their character, a demonic summoning deck, would be interesting.

 They said yes.
 So, I crafted a combat encounter where an enemy Chameleon Woman mage failed to effectively use this demon summoning deck, dying in the process, leaving it to be picked up by Freeya.